-Our counselor, Mrs. Christie Tilley, is available to assist students in addressing problems that are hindering or could potentially hinder their academic progress.
+Our counselors, Ms. Cynthia Sandoval and Mrs. Christie Tilley, are available to assist students in addressing problems that are hindering or could potentially hinder their academic progress.
 Such problems might be academic or personal in nature.
-All counseling services are free and confidential.
-To schedule an appointment to meet with a counselor, call us at (318) 767-2604 and firstname.lastname@example.org

 Students can meet and speak with a counselor about any problem that is or could become an obstacle to their academic success.
 Common problems faced by students include the following: